October – December

 9 October – Thomas the Tank Engine and Friends is first broadcast on ITV, becoming one of the most successful children’s TV programmes of all time since Postman Pat on the BBC three years prior.

 On the 12th October the debut album by Lloyd Cole and the Commotions, ‘Rattlesnakes’, was released.
 They were to play at our local university, in Guildford the next day.
 I had already bought tickets as I loved ‘Perfect Skin’.
 I had one day to play the album as much as possible before seeing them live for the first time, and play it I did.
 My oldest brother, Michael, had moved away from home and I had moved up into his bedroom.
 I actually had two rooms now as I kept my small one, downstairs, to sleep in.
 The house I was brought up in was on three floors.
 Michael and Sam had rooms at the top and that is where I moved my record player and records.
 I painted the room in pastel blue, pink and yellow and put gig tickets, posters and cuttings from ‘The Face’ the ‘N.M.E.’ on the walls.
 The room had a few beaten up, brown leather armchairs and this was where we hung out.
 As soon as I put ‘Rattlesnakes’ on the turn table, it stayed there for ages.
 I would play which ever side was facing upwards when I walked in.
-I adore this album, it was love at first hearing.
+I adore this album, it was love at first listen.

 I played it and played it.
 I learned as much as I could.
 To this day if someone mentions 1984, I don’t think George Orwell, I think ‘Rattlesnakes‘.